matheus-hatzlhoffer/Microfrontends-with-React/README.md

 ## Second Apprach - Using different frameworks

 I am going to work in a dashboard application with authentication to try and test how to work with multiple micro frontends with authentication and different frameworks

+### Problem with CSS in microfrontend apps

+When building common component library generate a separate CSS file with short generic class names (like "jss2"), but between diferente builds of different projects a generic class name can be equal to another causing CSS conflict

+This happens mostly in production mode, but can happen in development if different projects use the same class name

+To fix that we need to create a generate class name using Material UI